FoHoOV/project-management/frontend/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Known bugs
+1. Ordering doesn't work when TodoItem/TodoCategory order value is the same but ids are different